Hilo ITO Airport Overview

 NOTE: The new half-mile access road opened July 2016 - connecting Hana Highway to Lanui Loop - and relieving traffic congestion on Dairy Road.

-With an estimated 1.3 million passengers per year, Hilo Internatiol Airport is served by inter-island airlines Go! and Island Air, as well as by Hawaiian Airlines.
+With an estimated yearly passenger count of 1.3 million, Hilo Internatiol Airport is served by inter-island airlines Go! and Island Air, as well as by Hawaiian Airlines.
 Hilo Airport also serves as a general aviation airport.

 In July 2016 a new Aircraft Rescue & Fire Fighting Station opened with the latest equipment.